Batcave (club)

 The Batcave was a weekly club-night launched at 69 Dean Street in central London in 1982.
 It is considered to be the birthplace of the Southern English goth subculture.
-It lent its name to the term Batcaver, used to describe fans of the original gothic rock music, who would adorn themselves in Batwing coffin necklaces to distinguish themselves from other goth clubs.
+It lent its name to the term Batcaver, used to describe the early fans of gothic rock music, who would adorn themselves in Batwing coffin necklaces to distinguish themselves from other goth clubs.